Murder of John Edwards: Cole's appeals

 After the end of his trial, Loran Kenstley Cole appealed against his conviction and sentence all the way to the Florida Supreme Court, but the appeals were dismissed, and his death sentence was finalized in 1998.

-Cole was one of the four death row inmates (the others include serial killer Daniel Conahan) to lose their respective appeals in January 2003 when the state Supreme Court rejected their appeals.
+Cole was one of four death row inmates (one of them being serial killer Daniel Conahan) to lose their respective appeals in January 2003 when the state Supreme Court rejected their appeals.

-In late 2003, Cole filed an appeal for post-conviction DNA testing, claiming that the DNA evidence could show that he was not the only one who raped Edwards's sister and that he was not the real killer of the case but Paul, who was still serving a life term at that point.
-His counsel also argued that it was unsafe to uphold either the death sentence or murder conviction, as the evidence implicating Cole in the murder was circumstantial and there was undue reliance on the testimony of Edwards's sister, who was the sole survivor in this case, to determine the guilt of Cole, as there were risks of doing so given the rate of clarity and accuracy of her recollection and memories in this case.
-The prosecution, however, argued that regardless of the results, it was undisputed that Cole indeed raped Edwards's sister and argued that his murder conviction and death sentence were safe to affirm.
+In late 2003, Cole filed an appeal for post-conviction DNA testing, claiming that the DNA evidence could show that he was not the only one who raped Edwards's sister and was not the real killer but rather it was Paul, who was still serving a life term at that point.
+His counsel also argued that it was unsafe to uphold either the death sentence or murder conviction, as the evidence implicating Cole in the murder was circumstantial and there was undue reliance on the testimony of Edwards's sister, who was the sole survivor, to determine the guilt of Cole, as there were risks of doing so given the rate of clarity and accuracy of her recollection and memories in this case.
+The prosecution, however, argued that regardless of the results, it was undisputed that Cole raped Edwards's sister and argued that his murder conviction and death sentence were safe to affirm.
 The lower courts, as well as the Supreme Court of Florida, dismissed the appeal of Cole in relation to the DNA testing matter, after they found that any post-conviction DNA testing granted would not have prove that Cole was not guilty of murder or rape, and as corroborated by his admission to rape.

 Since 2004, for more than a decade until 2018, Cole would go on filing motions to vacate his death sentence or writs of habeas corpus (unlawful detention), but his motions were all thrown out by the courts, which all rejected his reasons to avoid the death sentence.

-As of 2013, Loran Cole was one of the eight killers convicted in Marion County to be held on death row in Florida.

 Cole's death warrant

 Execution order

 On July 29, 2024, 30 years and five months after he murdered John Edwards, 57-year-old Loran Kenstley Cole was scheduled to be put to death via lethal injection on August 29, 2024, after the Florida state governor Ron DeSantis signed his death warrant.

 Cole was reportedly the first inmate from Florida with his execution date set in 2024 and would be the ninth person slated for execution during DeSantis's tenure as governor of Florida; the last execution in Florida occurred on October 3, 2023, when 54-year-old Michael Duane Zack III was executed for murdering two women in 1996.
-After the execution date was set, the Florida Supreme Court has issued an order to expedite all proceedings in the case.
+After the execution date was set, the Florida Supreme Court issued an order to expedite all proceedings in the case.